mshiferaw/bias/README.md

 This is the repository for the bias parameter measurements of IllustrisTNG (TNG) and UniverseMachine (UM), as documented in https://arxiv.org/pdf/2412.06886.
 In addition to making the figures reproducible, we also include the code for running the bias parameter measurements.

 ### notebooks
 Start here to reproduce each figure of the paper.
 All of the necessary data is hosted in the <code>data</code> folder.
-These notebooks should run automatically, aside from Figures 1 and 2, which rely on TNG and UM data.
+These notebooks are gemerally self-contained, with the exception of Figures 1 and 2, which rely on TNG and UM data.
 TNG data can be found at https://www.tng-project.org/data/, while UM data can be made available upon reasonable request to the authors.

 ### figures
 The output of each figure in the notebooks.